asharbutt/Research/docs/Computational Methods/SimpleMonteCarlo.md

 The structure will be simple:
 1. We create a family of classes for our processes.
 The process class will be initiated with the required parameters such that we do not have to pass these into the simulator class.

+All code in the monte carlo simulation for european vanilla options will not include dividends.
 We create the following base and derived classes for a GBM and CEV process:

 ``` c++